The Proper Tools

 Some Williams pinball machines use optos in the cabinet flipper switches.
 These can be cleaned for reliability.
 However, cleaning them will not make the flippers stronger – this is an ‘old pinball tech tale’ and there is no truth to it.

 If replacing the optos, it is suggested to replace both the transmitter and receiver to insure that they are both on the same wavelength.
-It is also possible to purchase the naked LED from Great Plains Electronics, unsolder the burned out LED and solder in a new one.
+It is also possible to purchase the raw LED from Great Plains Electronics, unsolder the burned out LED and solder in a new one.

 Alignment may be an issue with optos.
 Sometimes it may be necessary to loosen the screws holding the optos and move them slightly to get optos to work.